maxrmorrison/pypar/README.md

 ### Creating an alignment

-If you already have the alignment saved to a `json` or `mlf` file, pass the name of the file.
+If you already have the alignment saved to a `json`, `mlf`, or `TextGrid` file, pass the name of the file.

 ```python
 alignment = pypar.Alignment(file)